Grilling with Granite

 The durable advantages of granite include heat and scratch resistance – both of which are vital for any long-term cooking solution.
 On the MOHS scale, granite is rated an eight, making it one of the strongest materials in the world.
 Even the sharpest knives won’t leave permanent marks on stylish granite stones like Tan Brown, Viscont White, and Peregrine C. A simple sealing process is all you need to ensure that liquids like cooking oils and sauces don’t damage your granite.
 The Superior Zero Countertop Sealer from Mr. Stone is the ideal agent to protect any granite cooking surface or countertop from liquid damage

 Before using granite on the grill, ask your local sales representative about what specific variety is ideal.
-With thousands of options always in stock, there’s no larger selection of granite kitchen countertops available than at Marble.com.
+With thousands of options always in stock, there’s a no larger selection of granite kitchen countertops available than at Marble.com.

 Originally posted on July 09, 2018 02:35:43 PM